Thank you! Your submission has been received!

 These figures likely underestimate the true prevalence due to a limited awareness of autism and narrower diagnostic criteria that excluded some individuals on the spectrum.

-Shifting Landscape (1980s-2000s)
+Shifting landscape (1980s-2000s)

 The introduction of broader diagnostic criteria in the 1980s and 1990s led to a significant rise in diagnosed cases.